petuum/composing_information_system/README.md

 to start the server.

-* Build Elasticsearch Indexer:

-For CORD-19 dataset we used the data in json format for index, which is in `document_parses/pdf_json`.

-You can change the config of ElasticSearch in `examples/pipeline/indexer/config.yml`.
-Then run

-`python examples/pipeline/indexer/cordindexer.py --data-dir [your_data_directory]`

-to index the files in `your_data_directory`.

-### Build QA engine
 * Prerequisites: StanfordNLP

 Please install following the instructions on official Link: https://stanfordnlp.github.io/CoreNLP/download.html.

 Then we need to have StanfordNLP server running on backend, you can run